qilingframework/rtfd.io/docs/coverage.md

   - `FORMAT_NAME`: a user-friendly name for the coverage format name.
 This name will be presented in the help message of `qltool` as one of the possible choices for a coverage format.
   - `def activate(self)`: Starts code coverage collection, for example by registering a new basic block callback.
   - `def deactivate(self)`: Stops code coverage collection, for example by de-registering the aforementioned basic block callback.
   - `def dump_coverage(self, coverage_file)`: Should open the file specified in `coverage_file` and then write all the collected coverage information into it.
-Usually the coverage format will dictate some fixed-size header, followed by a variable-length list of the individual basic blocks which were encountered during emulation.
+Usually the coverage format will dictate some fixed-size headers, followed by a variable-length list of the individual basic blocks which were encountered during emulation.